jeff-hykin/better-snippet-syntax/README.md

+# What does this do?
+Highlights the snippets-json file for VS Code snippets.
+Its Incredibly useful for bash/shell/perl snippets or really anything that includes $'s.

 ### Like this extension?
 You'll probably like this as well: [The Better Syntax Megapack](https://marketplace.visualstudio.com/items?itemName=jeff-hykin.better-syntax)

-# What does this do?
-This will get you the bleeding-edge syntax highlighting for VS Code Snippets.
-Which means your theme will be able to color your code better.

 NOTE: The default VS Code theme does not color much.
 Switch to the Dark+ theme (installed by default) or use a theme like one of the following to benefit from the changes:
 - [XD Theme](https://marketplace.visualstudio.com/items?itemName=jeff-hykin.xd-theme)